openstack/tacker/doc/source/user/v2/vnf/chg_vnfpkg/index.rst

     current values.
     For ``metadata``, the value set before this operation is maintained.
   * ``extVirtualLinks`` is an optional parameter.
-    This operation can change external CP for the the VNF instance.
+    This operation can change external CP for the VNF instance.

 .. note::